 But my camera came with software!
 And I don’t want to learn new complicated software!
 And I don’t want to spend my time sitting at a computer messing with pictures anyway!

 All valid, and I thought all that too.
-But forget all that and go get this program.
-It only costs about $100 (or $10 a month if you get the recommended Photographer bundle from Adobe), it is simple to use, and it is the state of the art program for organizing and retouching your photos.
+But forget all that and go get the Photography Plan from Adobe.
+It will cost you $10 a month.
+It gets you both Lightroom and Photoshop, but start with Lightroom.
+It is simple to use and it is the state of the art program for organizing and retouching your photos.
 What’s more, it will create slideshows at the touch of a button and also help you create books of your photos.
 Virtually every pro and advanced amateur uses it.
 After a little while, you won’t know how you lived without it.

 You’ve just got to have one.
 Get one that isn’t too big and that doesn’t look like a camera bag.
 It will make your gear less susceptible to being ripped off, and plus it doesn’t make you look like a tool.